-The District received a planning grant from the Building Resilient Infrastructure in Communities (BRIC) program for its proposal, BRIC 2020 Paradise Recreation & Park District Innovative Wildfire Risk Reduction Buffers (Camp Fire).
-The District is a subapplicant under the State of California Office of Emergency Services (CALOES).
-Federal Emergency Management Administration (FEMA's) provides funding for the overall program.
-The BRIC funding contributes \$203,000 for all tasks under the project, only a portion will be available for the RFP effort below.
+The Paradise Recreation & Park District (the District) has secured a planning grant from the Building Resilient Infrastructure in Communities (BRIC) program for its proposal, titled "BRIC 2020 Paradise Recreation & Park District Innovative Wildfire Risk Reduction Buffers (Camp Fire)."
+This project is supported as a sub-application through the State of California Office of Emergency Services (CALOES) and is funded by the Federal Emergency Management Administration (FEMA).

+The BRIC funding allocates \$203,000 for all tasks under this project, with a portion designated for the Request for Proposal (RFP) tasks outlined below.